Multilingual User Interface: History

 MUI was introduced with Windows 2000 and is supported in each subsequent Windows release.

 Windows 2000 and Windows XP

 MUI products for these versions were available only through volume agreements from Microsoft.
 They were not available through retail channels.
 However, some OEMs distributed the product.

 Languages in Windows XP

-Up to Windows XP, MUI packs for a product are applied on top of an English version to provide a localized user experience.
-There are a total of 5 sets of MUI packs.
+In Windows 2000 and XP, Language Packs for a product replace hardcoded American English strings.
+There are a total of 5 Language Pack sets.